The World We Live In (Life magazine): Style

 "The apogee of development was attained with the creation of Tyrannosaurus rex, the mightiest and most fearsome flesh-eater that ever terrorized the land.
 A towering agent of destruction, endowed with gigantic strength and power, Tyrannosaurus spanned 50 feet from nose to tail and carried his terrible head 18 to 20 feet above the ground.
 His hind legs were superbly muscled, from his thick thighs down to his three-toed, cruelly taloned feet.
 His main weapon of attack was his murderous mouth which had a gape of incredible size and was armed with rows of six-inch saberlike teeth."

-Finally, apparently as part of Barnett's effort to interest a wide audience, the text features quotations from non-scientific literature, including the Judaeo-Christian Bible.
-For example, each part includes such an independent quotation just below the title, as is often the practice in scientific works.
-Concerning the few Biblical quotes, one reader remarked that the "text was written as if the clergy were looking over Mr. Barnett's shoulder and crossing out anything that might be in conflict with the story of Adam and Eve".
-Whether the statement is to be judged true is a matter of opinion.
-Certainly, the Bible is not used as justification for any hypothesis in the entire work, which, unlike the Bible, portrays the evolution of the natural world in every part.

-Still, among the scientists, the purple prose does its job of conveying awe at the natural world.
-Paleontologist George Olshevsky described Lincoln Barnett's text as having "the grandeur of the universe contained in every word".
+On the other hand, the dense prose has also been praised as conveying awe at the natural world, with paleontologist George Olshevsky describing Lincoln Barnett's text as having "the grandeur of the universe contained in every word".